Angus King: Railroad safety

-In June 2019 King was one of ten senators to cosponsor the Safe Freight Act, a bill that would require freight trains have one or more certified conductors and a certified engineer aboard who can collaborate on how to protect both the train and people living near the tracks.
+In June 2019, King was one of 10 senators to cosponsor the Safe Freight Act, a bill that would require freight trains have one or more certified conductors and a certified engineer aboard who can collaborate on how to protect both the train and people living near the tracks.
 The legislation was meant to correct a Federal Railroad Administration rollback of a proposed rule intended to establish safety standards.

 Same-sex marriage

 King supports same-sex marriage.
 He signed an amicus brief to the U.S. Supreme Court in United States v.
 Windsor encouraging it to strike down the Defense of Marriage Act.
+Additionally, King voted for the Respect for Marriage Act in 2022.